awsdocs/aws-cdk-guide/v2/parameters.md

 ## Using parameters<a name="parameters_use"></a>

 A `CfnParameter` instance exposes its value to your AWS CDK app via a [token](tokens.md)\.
-Like all tokens, the parameter's token is resolved at synthesis time, but it resolves to a reference to the parameter defined in the AWS CloudFormation template, which will be resolved at deploy time, rather than to a concrete value\.
+Like all tokens, the parameter's token is resolved at synthesis time\.
+But it resolves to a reference to the parameter defined in the AWS CloudFormation template \(which will be resolved at deploy time\), rather than to a concrete value\.

-You can retrieve the token as an instance of the `Token` class, or in string, string list, or numeric encoding, depending on the type of value required by the class or method you want to use the parameter with\.
+You can retrieve the token as an instance of the `Token` class, or in string, string list, or numeric encoding\.
+Your choice depends on the kind of value required by the class or method that you want to use the parameter with\.

 ------
 #### [ TypeScript ]